-Securities Purchased Under Agreements to Resell
+Securities Purchased Under Agreements to Resell and Repurchase Agreements

-Securities purchased under agreements to resell ("resale agreements") are collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
-We obtain control of collateral with a market value equal to or in excess of the principal amount loaned and accrued interest under resale agreements.
+Securities purchased under agreements to resell ("reverse repurchase agreements") are collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
+We obtain control of collateral with a market value equal to or in excess of the principal amount loaned and accrued interest under reverse repurchase agreements.
 These agreements are short-term in nature and are collateralized by U.S. government agency securities.
 We value collateral on a daily basis, with additional collateral obtained when necessary to minimize the risk associated with this activity.